JasonKleinert/historical-aerials/README.md

 is properly filled out, paying special attention to either use or resave the `adminPassword` in our password repository.

 You can copy an existing dump of the database from our backup bucket on S3.
-Run `rethinkdb-restore backupfile.tar.gz` to restore the dump to your local rethinkdb server.
+Run `rethinkdb restore backupfile.tar.gz` to restore the dump to your local rethinkdb server.

 `gulp dev` in one terminal to watch and dist source files